-- 605.01 Where the holder of a license, permit or identification card commits any of the following acts or omissions, it shall be grounds to suspend, modify, deny, cancel or revoke such license, permit or identification card, in addition to those grounds set forth in Miss.
-Code Ann. §69-19-9, §69-25-51, to wit: - 1.
+- 605.01The commissioner with the approval of the Division of Plant Industry Advisory Board may suspend for not more than thirty (30) days, and then after opportunity for a hearing may deny, suspend, cancel or modify the provisions of any license issued under the Act if he finds that the applicant or licensee has committed any of the following applicable to him, each of which is declared to be a violation of the Act and these regulations. - 1.
 Made false or fraudulent claims through any media misrepresenting the effect of methods to be used; - 2.
 Refused, or after notice, neglected to comply with the provisions of the Act, the regulations adopted hereunder, or any lawful order of the commissioner; - 3.
 Used fraud or misrepresentation in making application for a license or renewal; - 4.
 Aided or abetted any person evading the provisions of the Act; - 5.
 Allowed one's license to be used by an unlicensed person; - 6.
 Impersonated any state or federal official; - 7.
 Misrepresented for the purpose of deceiving or defrauding; - 8.
-Made a false statement with knowledge of its falsity for the purpose of inducing others to act thereon to their detriment: - 9.
-Convicted in any of the courts of this state of a violation of the Act or these rules and regulations:
+Made a false statement with knowledge of its falsity for the purpose of inducing others to act thereon to their detriment; - 9.
+Convicted in any of the courts of this state of a violation of the Act or these rules and regulations;